COVID-19 risks

 <Returning to Japan>

-If you have submitted a paper residence notification, please submit a return notification to our Embassy by fax or email.
+If you have submitted a paper residence notification, please submit a return notification to our Embassy by email or other means.

 If you are using ORRnet, please complete the procedure from the following URL.